hungaikev/tech-blog/_posts/2017-01-20-postgres-flink-sink.md

 Ok, but instead of a new row I want to either create a new row if one does not exist, or update an existing row.
 I.e. do an upsert.

-I'm using PostgreSQL so I will just modify my query to include an ON CONFLICT statement:
+I'm using PostgreSQL so I will just modify my query to include an `ON CONFLICT` statement.

 ```java
 String query = "INSERT INTO public.cases (caseid, tracehash) VALUES (?, ?)
 ON CONFLICT (caseid) DO UPDATE SET events=?";